-Dillon Chepp is a Constitutional Law Fellow at PLF, working through the Koch Associate Program, where he advocates for change to restrictive, anti-liberty state policies.
-Dillon was inspired to join the pro-liberty movement by a broad range of conservative and libertarian scholars, including John Locke, Thomas Sowell, F.A.
+Dillon Chepp is the legal policy counsel at Pacific Legal Foundation where he advocates for legislative and regulatory reform at the federal and state levels.
+He was inspired to join the pro-liberty movement by preeminent conservative and libertarian scholars such as John Locke, Thomas Sowell, F.A.
 Hayek, Antonin Scalia, and Walter Williams.

 Dillon joined PLF in 2020 as a constitutional law fellow, working with the litigation and legal policy teams.
 Since then, he has worked on a broad range of civil liberties and separation of power issues, including judicial deference, emergency powers, and home equity theft.
 Dillon is also keenly interested in technology law and policy and is enthusiastic about coupling this interest with his passion for civil liberties to promote liberty in emerging tech issue areas.

 During law school, Dillon worked as a law clerk for the Senate Finance Committee and the Senate Judiciary Committee.
 He also spent this time as a law and policy clerk for the D.C.
 Department of Corrections, working on improving education and vocational training initiatives for incarcerated persons; as a student fellow for American University Washington College of Law’s nascent Tech, Law, and Security Program; and as treasurer of the school’s Federalist Society chapter.